If you’re looking for recommendations for free online resources for homeschooling, you’re in the right place!

 Full Disclosure: I adore these guys.
-I happen to think they’re brilliant, generous, and that they’re doing some really great work in the world.
+I happen to think they’re brilliant and generous, and that they’re doing some really great work in the world.
 And yes, John Green is the author of The Fault in Our Stars, Looking for Alaska, and Turtles All the Way Down (among other titles) and Hank is the author of An Absolutely Remarkable Thing.

 Personally, I would recommend these videos for high schoolers as some of the content isn’t appropriate for younger viewers.
 In the past, however, I’ve been comfortable using some of the content with my tweens.
 Obviously, this is your discretion!

 While Cool Math for Kids is geared for kids 12 and under (including lessons, games, etc), there is also Cool Math which is geared for ages 13+ and includes higher-level math from Algebra on up.